 A useful way to break down a confusing sequence is to approach it from the end, first.
 What patterns or consistencies can you see in the multiple choice shapes you’re given?

 This will often lead to a breakthrough for tricky questions where a conventional approach has proved unsuccessful.

 Staying calm is easier said than done, but nothing will damage your performance more than losing focus during your abstract reasoning test.
 The test will be timed of course and some people find this introduces an element of pressure that makes it tough for them to concentrate.

-Here’s two articles of mine that will help enormously with this:
+Here’s two articles of ours that will help enormously with this:

 Nothing with boost your chances of success more than practising real, timed, abstract reasoning tests.
 Being comofortable with the format, structure and general nature of the test will help you relax and ensure you perform to your maximum on the big day.

 PRO TIP: You can practise abstract reasoning tests used by employers here.
 (These tests aren’t free, but they are a must-do for candidates who want to do everything they can to boost their chances of success.)

 What about free tests?
 Well, there are free tests available on the web, but overall, they tend to be low quality and out-of-date.
 This means they don’t accurately represent what you’ll face in a modern test and that pretty much defeats the object of taking a practice test.